Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks

 In summary, our contributions can be highlighted in three aspects:

-1. To the best of our knowledge, we are the first to conduct research specifically on defense tasks for object tracking.
-The proposed DuaLossDef demonstrates excellent defense robustness against adversarial attack methods in both adaptive and non-adaptive attack scenarios.
+1. To the best of our knowledge, we are the first to conduct research specifically on adversarial defense for object tracking.
+The proposed AADN demonstrates excellent defense robustness against adversarial attack methods in both adaptive and non-adaptive attack scenarios.

-2. DuaLossDef exhibits outstanding defense transferability, enabling seamless integration with existing trackers without retraining.
+2. AADN exhibits outstanding defense transferability, enabling seamless integration with existing trackers without retraining.
 This enhances the robustness of the trackers against adversarial attacks in a plug-and-play manner.

-3. DuaLossDef demonstrates excellent processing efficiency, with a speed of 5ms/frame for defense sample processing.
-When used in conjunction with existing high-speed trackers, DuaLossDef does not introduce significant computational overhead.
+3. AADN demonstrates excellent processing efficiency, with a speed of 5ms /frame for defense sample processing.
+When used in conjunction with existing high-speed trackers, AADN does not introduce significant computational overhead.